-The OCHA complied with all Housing Asset Fund spending restrictions in FY 2019-20 in the first year of the new five-year compliance period:
+The OCHA complied with all Housing Asset Fund spending restrictions in FY 2020-21 in the second year of the new five-year compliance period:

-- Administrative costs of \$719,000 did not exceed the \$978,500 maximum amount for FY 2019-20. - No homeless prevention or rapid rehousing expenses were made in FY 2019-20. - In the first year of the new five-year compliance period, the OCHA encumbered funds for Westminster Crossing for a total amount of \$850,500.
-Once funds are expended by OCHA as the Housing Successor, the funds will go towards the development of units restricted to households earning at or below 30% AMI and as such OCHA is in compliance with the 5-year expenditure requirement.
+- Administrative costs of \$657,000 did not exceed the \$1,275,450 maximum amount for FY 2020-21. - No homeless prevention or rapid rehousing expenses were made in FY 2020-21. - In the second year of the new five-year compliance period, the OCHA encumbered funds for Tahiti for a total amount of \$2,400,000.
+Funds were expended by OCHA as the Housing Successor for the development of units restricted to households earning at or below 30% AMI and as such OCHA is in compliance with the 5-year expenditure requirement.

-OCHA will continue to ensure it meets all expenditure requirements going forward, including the next five-year compliance period of July 1, 2019 through June 30, 2024.
+OCHA will continue to ensure it meets all expenditure requirements going forward, including the next five-year compliance period of July 1, 2019, through June 30, 2024.